Too Good for Drugs (TGFD) 6th Grade

 This program is typically conducted in a(n):

-Too Good for Drugs (TGFD) includes a homework component:
+Too Good for Drugs (TGFD) 6th Grade includes a homework component:

-Each of the ten lessons at each grade level includes a Home Workout.
-This is a quick take-home lesson on the lesson topic, inviting the family to support, practice, and reinforce what their child is learning in the program.
+Each lesson includes a Home Workout.
+This is a quick take-home lesson on the topic taught that day.
+It invites the family to support, practice, and reinforce what their child is learning in the program.

-Too Good for Drugs (TGFD) has materials available in a language other than English:
+Too Good for Drugs (TGFD) 6th Grade has materials available in a language other than English:

 For information on which materials are available in this language, please check on the program's website or contact the program representative (contact information is listed at the bottom of this page).